jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 # AdapTable Version 7 Upgrade Guide

-Version 7 of AdapTable will be released on Sunday 12 July.
+Version 7 of AdapTable will be officially released in August.

+However there is a fully working canary version (7.0.0-canary.27) for those who are unable to wait.

-This is a major version release (primarily to cater for changes in the new ag-Grid version) and has a number of changes that will be of interest, including:
+This is a major version release (primarily to cater for changes in the new ag-Grid version) and has a number of updates that will be of interest, including:

 * Support for latest ag-Grid Version (23) including Alpine theme